Skip to main content

 NAT Gateway

-To enable traffic flow through the AWS virtual interface that Equinix Metal nodes are peering with, it is necessary to add a static route on the Equinix Metal router nodes for the NAT gateway's private IP address.
+To enable traffic flow through the AWS virtual interface that Equinix Metal nodes are peering with, you'll need to add a static route on the Equinix Metal router nodes for the NAT gateway's private IP address.
 In my case, the NAT gateway's private IP address is 172.0.1.68.
 Therefore, I am adding a static route on each router node on the Equinix Metal side, pointing to the virtual interface peering IPs assigned during the creation of Direct Connect virtual interfaces.
 The command follows the format:

 ip route add <AWS-NAT-Gateway-Private-IP> via <Virtual-Interface-IP